Bugsy Malone: Box office

 Bugsy Malone was not a commercial success in the U.S., bringing in just over $2.7 million.
 Paramount gave it a limited release, usually in second-tier theaters in a double-bill with The Bad News Bears, which had been out for six months and was no longer much of a draw.
 According to Parker, the film was "quite successful" in the United Kingdom.
 By 1985, it had earned an estimated profit of £1,854,000.

 Accolades

 The film garnered 15 award nominations, including "Best Motion Picture (Musical/Comedy)", "Best Original Score" and "Best Original Song" (for the title track) from the Golden Globes, and an Oscar for "Best Original Song Score" (Paul Williams).
 The film was in competition for the Palme d'Or at the 1976 Cannes Film Festival.
-Jodie Foster received two BAFTAs, "Best Supporting Actress" and "Most Promising Newcomer to Leading Film Roles", however, both her nominations were for her previous year's work in Taxi Driver, in addition to her work on Bugsy Malone.
+Jodie Foster received two BAFTAs, "Best Supporting Actress" and "Most Promising Newcomer to Leading Film Roles", however, both her nominations were for her previous work in Taxi Driver, in addition to her work on Bugsy Malone.
 Alan Parker received the BAFTA Award for Best Screenplay, and a nomination for Best Direction.
 Geoffrey Kirkland won the BAFTA Award for Best Production Design.
 Additionally, Paul Williams received a nomination for the Anthony Asquith Award for Film Music, and Monica Howe a Best Costume Design nomination.
 The film received a Best Picture nomination.